Advanced Physical Health, PC- Chiropractic Clinic

 Pregnancy often brings out the inherent problems in the spine or pelvis:

-Lumbar Spine and Pelvis: As the mother gains weight, this exerts a downward and forward pull on the lumbar spine.
+- Lumbar Spine and Pelvis: As the mother gains weight, this exerts a downward and forward pull on the lumbar spine.
 During pregnancy, a mother’s gait and center of gravity is affected, commonly causing backaches or pelvic pain.
 Furthermore, the release of relaxin causes the ligaments of the spine and pelvis to loosen which can exaggerate an already existing condition.

-Upper Back: The mother’s increasing breast size in preparation for lactation often creates upper back tension and less mobility with normal breathing.
+- Upper Back: The mother’s increasing breast size in preparation for lactation often creates upper back tension and less mobility with normal breathing.

-Ribcage: The natural position of the baby causes expansion of the lower ribcage and as the baby grows this can lead to rib pain and mid back pain.
+- Ribcage: The natural position of the baby causes expansion of the lower ribcage and as the baby grows this can lead to rib pain and mid back pain.

 The Amercian Pregnancy Association states: "Chiropractic care is health maintenance of the spinal column, discs, related nerves and bone geometry without drugs or surgery.
-It involves the art and science of adjusting misaligned joints of the body, there are no known contraindications to chiropractic care throughout pregnancy."
+It involves the art and science of adjusting misaligned joints of the body.
+There are no known contraindications to chiropractic care throughout pregnancy."

+Pregnancy can wreak havoc on your neck, shoulders, back, hips, legs, and feet.
 Most women who go through pregnancy are aware of the importance of good nutrition while carrying their baby.
 But many are not aware, or ignore, the vital role that good posture and simple exercises can play in guarding against pain and, in some cases, long-term and debilitating joint and muscle injuries.

+Pregnant women gain an average of 25 to 35 pounds.
+This additional weight, in tandem with the trauma and bodily changes of pregnancy, places an enormous amount of stress on the musculoskeletal system.
 Close to 50% of women experience some sort of back pain during their pregnancy.
 The pain is most prevalent during the latter stages of the pregnancy, when the baby begins to descend toward the hips, placing pressure on organs and nerves.
 In many cases, this can be avoided by practicing good posture and performing simple, safe exercises.